-Trusted Houston Divorce Lawyers & Attorneys
+Trusted Houston Divorce Lawyers and Attorneys

-What is Divorce law?
+What is Houston Divorce law?

 Divorce Law includes the following topics and legal areas:

-- Division of Property and Debt: Whether a state is a “community-property state” or an “equitable distribution state” is a large factor in determining what is marital property and what is separate property, and how property and debts will be distributed in a divorce proceeding.
+- Division of Property and Debt: Whether a state is a “community-property state” or an “equitable distribution state” is a significant factor in determining what is marital property and what is separate property, and how property and debts will be distributed in a divorce proceeding.
 Other factors, such as spousal support and child support often come into play as well.

 - Separation: there are different state requirements and laws on how long a couple has to be separated before filing for divorce.
 In some states, a six month separation period is required.
 Consult Houston divorce lawyers regarding Texas divorce law.

 Consult Houston Divorce Attorneys Before It’s Too Late